elztsang/angelix_findings/memory-param/README.md

 After the trying the memory-oob experiment, I wanted to get angelix to infer the size of the array as bounds.
 This meant I had to do something meaningful with the array size instead of leaving it static, and I decided to make it a variable length.

+The program takes in the first input as the size of the array, and the second input as the index of the array access.
+It returns the item in that index if it's valid, and -1 if invalid.

 This experiment made me realize, again, the importance of choosing test cases and their effects on repair.
 While seemingly a simple repair, it took a lot of trial and error to get the program to understand the intended behavior of the program, which we need to provide with test cases.

+## Findings
 When I first was building my test cases, I knew I needed these:
 - array access less than 0
 - array access greater than the size of the array